What are Federal Interstate Crimes?

 The federal prosecutor must prove that a defendant acted purposely and with knowing intent.
 Perhaps you didn't know you were involved in human trafficking, and a lack of intent argument could be made.

-Perhaps the alleged crime didn't cross state lines and should not be charged at the federal level, but you could face state charges that carry lesser penalties.
+Perhaps the alleged crime didn't cross state lines and shouldn't be charged at the federal level, but you could still face state charges that carry lesser penalties.

 Perhaps we can show that the police violated your Constitutional rights during the investigation.
 If successful after filing a motion to suppress, the seized evidence will be removed from the case.